IBM-Bluemix-Docs/containers/cs_planning.md

 ## Worker node configuration
 {: #cs_planning_worker_nodes}

-A Kubernetes cluster consists of virtual machine worker nodes and is centrally monitored and managed by the Kubernetes master.
-Cluster admins must decide how to set up the cluster of worker nodes to ensure that cluster users have all the resources to deploy and run apps in the cluster.
+A Kubernetes cluster consists of worker nodes and is centrally monitored and managed by the Kubernetes master.
+Cluster admins decide how to set up the cluster of worker nodes to ensure that cluster users have all the resources to deploy and run apps in the cluster.
 {:shortdesc}

 When you create a standard cluster, worker nodes are ordered in IBM Cloud infrastructure (SoftLayer) on your behalf and set up in {{site.data.keyword.Bluemix_notm}}.
 Every worker node is assigned a unique worker node ID and domain name that must not be changed after the cluster is created.
 Depending on the level of hardware isolation that you choose, worker nodes can be set up as shared or dedicated nodes.
 Every worker node is provisioned with a specific machine type that determines the number of vCPUs, memory, and disk space that are available to the containers that are deployed to the worker node.
 Kubernetes limits the maximum number of worker nodes that you can have in a cluster.
 Review [worker node and pod quotas ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/admin/cluster-large/) for more information.